-The metallic paint and the cool fabric I put together for the stool were made for each other and the style definitely has a 60’s or 70’s vibe.
+You will love this metallic copper furniture makeover because it's painted with Rustoleum Spray Paint.
+And the results are beautiful.
+The metallic paint and unique fabric I put together for the vintage vanity stool were made for each other and the style definitely has a 60's or 70's vibe.
+I'm calling it boho chic!

 The vintage vanity stool has been in the workshop forever.
 I kept pushing it to the back because this is how I bought it….no foam or fabric and the wood seat unattached to the base.